-The efficacy of standardised extract of Boswellia resin has been evaluated in many clinical trials.
+The efficacy of a standardized extract of Boswellia resin has been evaluated in many clinical trials.
 Overall, the results suggest that Boswellia is effective in treating a range of conditions caused or maintained by inflammatory processes, although trials of greater methodological quality are required.
 In two, small, non-randomized trials Boswellia extract had similar or better benefit in terms of remission rates to that of sulfasalazine in ulcerative colitis and chronic colitis.
-Standardized Boswellia extract has also been used to reduce oedema in patients with brain tumour, although very high doses are used: starting at 2.1 g/day of boswellic acids (assuming the extract to contain 60% boswellic acids), and the effect diminishes at lower doses with no effect observed for doses of extract containing 720 mg/day of boswellic acids.
+Standardized Boswellia extract has also been used to reduce edema in patients with brain tumor, although very high doses are used: starting at 2.1 g/day of boswellic acids (assuming the extract to contain 60% boswellic acids), and the effect diminishes at lower doses with no effect observed for doses of extract containing 720 mg/day of boswellic acids.

-Apium graveolens seed has been used traditionally for the clearance of acidic metabolites via the kidneys, and traditional sources recommend its use for rheumatism, arthritis and gout.
-The effectiveness of Celery Seed in treating the pain of arthritis was demonstrated in an Australian open, preclinical trial of 12-weeks duration.
+Apium graveolens seed has been used traditionally for the clearance of acidic metabolites via the kidneys; and traditional sources recommend its use for rheumatism, arthritis and gout.
+The effectiveness of celery Seed in treating the pain of arthritis was demonstrated in an Australian open, preclinical trial of 12-weeks duration.

 Zingiber officinale rhizome is used mostly in western herbal medicine for cold conditions and indigestion.
 In India, a warm infusion of dried Ginger is used as a diaphoretic in chronic rheumatism.
 As a circulatory stimulant, Ginger increases circulation to the affected joints.
 This supports tissue cleansing at the site, and may enhance the effectiveness of other components in the formula.